 Ingredients Found in a Good Organic Protein Powder

 In making this important choice, we suggest checking if the brand meets these criteria below.

 - Amino acid profile: As our science teachers taught, ‘Amino acids are the building blocks of protein.
 They are of two types – essential and non-essential.’
 Since essential amino acids can’t be synthesized in our body, you should look for protein powders containing them.
 To be specific, BCAA is the term.

 Taste and Mixability: This is the prime concern of many.
-And who doesn’t want yummilicious organic protein powders?
-Speaking of mixability, you should check if it is ‘shaker’ or ‘blender’.
+And who doesn’t want tasty organic protein powders?
+Speaking of mixability, you should check if it is ‘shaker’ or ‘blender.’

 Nutrient profile: Check the label for protein, dietary fiber, vitamin, enzymes, minerals, and probiotics.
 Choose the ones that are good for your gut.

 Creatine: It is essential if your goals are to build muscles.
-Creatine also speeds up muscle recovery, enhance lean muscle mass, and increase muscle strength.
+Organic Creatine will speed up muscle recovery, enhance lean muscle mass, and increase muscle strength.

 Omega-3 and 6 Fatty Acids: By now you must be knowing how important omega-3s and omega-6s are.
 For the starters, these fatty acids cut post-workout soreness and reduce inflammation.

 Want some recommendations?
 Check out the names below.
 These are our faves… hope they’ll find a soft spot in your heart (and, pantry too!).